Gospel of Thomas 77th Pearl The Perpetual Tree

-GOSPEL OF THOMAS INTERPRETED & EXPLAINED
+GOSPEL OF THOMAS INTERPRETED and EXPLAINED

 The Gospel of Thomas is fully interpreted and explained through the book, 77th Pearl: the Perpetual Tree, and this website.
 The Gospel of Thomas was discovered in 1945 at a place called Nag Hammadi, in Upper Egypt.
 It is one of the most controversial texts associated with the person known as Jesus (Yeshua).
 Through the canonical texts, Christians maintain that faith is all one needs to attain eternal life – the Gospel of Thomas teaches us that wisdom is the key.
 This gospel tells us that Yeshua gave one disciple His secret teachings, knowledge the other disciples could not accept or understand.
 The Gospel of Thomas was so dangerous to the fledgling Christian community that it was categorised as Gnostic and heretical.
 In 77th Pearl: The Perpetual Tree we discover something astonishing.
 Here, the Gospel of Thomas is interpreted and explained through a careful analysis of all the sayings and how they relate.